rangle/ngCourse2/handout/09-routing.md

 ***RouteData***

-While most of the times parent components will be passing data to their children, Angular also offers a mechanism to pass additional data to components at the time of the route configuration.
+While most of the time parent components will be passing data to their children, Angular also offers a mechanism to pass additional data to components at the time of the route configuration.
 For example, besides the data that a component needs for implementing application logic, we may need to pass a flag indicating if the application runs in production environment or not.
 This can be done by using the data property of the @RouteConfig annotation.
 For example, our ProductDetail route can be configured as follows:

 ```javascript
 @RouteConfig([